esheldon/nsim/config/README.md

 # todo

-- run egcosmos and BA prior
+* run egcosmos and BA prior
-- Figure out more realistic T and F distributioins for sim.
+* Figure out more realistic T and F distributioins for sim.
 Might be able to get away with lognormal with very large variance and where the *peak* is at say T=4 and F=whatever.  but the sim would have to be updated for that, since it assumes the mean for s/n
+* might want to do an intial max fit in linear space: if T is <= 0 then don't continue.
+Or at least save that for later.
-- test with linear F (probably fine)
+- test with linear F: sucks
-- test with linear T (might suck)
+- test with linear T: sucks
-- get isamp working for B&A: weights
+* get isamp working for B&A: weights
-- run on great-des
+* run on great-des
-- run on testbed
+* run on testbed

 # trying log T only
     - changes in _gmix.c